Reginald-Gillespie/Spotify-AI-Band-Blocker/README.md

 # About
-This plugin will automatically skip any known-AI artists.
+This Spicetify plugin will automatically skip any known-AI artists.
 You can customize what types of AI content it skips in the `AI Filter Tags` menu.
 <sub>Powered by the [SoulOverAI project](https://souloverai.com/about)</sub>

 # Install